-Data entry is currently ongoing.
-Records will be quality-assured by an experienced member of the team.
-All QC issues identified between 2016 and 2022 in the Data Verification Interface have been addressed, as well as past point-matching issues.
+All data entry has been QC'ed by a team member with multiple years of experience working with the data entry system.
+The majority of QC issues identified between 2016 and 2022 in the Data Verification Interface have been addressed, as well as past point-matching issues.

-Since 2021, ECCC-CWS received funding from the International Joint Commission to update marsh bird ecological performance indicators used for adaptive management of outflow regulation on Lake Ontario.
+Since 2021, ECCC-CWS has worked with the International Joint Commission to update marsh bird ecological performance indicators used for adaptive management of outflow regulation on Lake Ontario.
 ECCC-CWS received support from the bird/anuran team in December 2021 to conduct an analysis using CWMP data, and ultimately identified six potential bird-based indicators for consideration by the IJC.
 This work was published in the Journal of Great Lakes Research in early 2023.
-Work to further improve these indicators is ongoing.
-EPAGLNPO GL-00E01567-6 Semi-annual report October 2024 Page 119 of 201
+Since then, CWS has worked with the Hydrodynamic and Ecohydraulic Section of the National Hydrological Service to utilize spatially-explicit, model-generated data pertaining to water depths, flooding patterns, and habitat extent and structure at wetland sites on Lake Ontario to develop predictive models of marsh bird abundance and richness.
+These predictive models are currently being used as ecological performance indicators for the ongoing expediated review of the current water-level regulation plan (Plan 2014).
+The associated manuscript is currently being prepared for publication.

 ECCC-CWS funded a project on trends in anuran populations in collaboration with Birds Canada and various CWMP PIs and team members.
 Birds Canada used contemporary statistical techniques to assess trends in anuran populations in the Great Lakes basin.
-The primary source of data was the Great Lakes Coastal Wetland Monitoring Program (including data from 2011 to 2022).
-The manuscript is complete and has been submitted for publication.
+The primary source EPAGLNPO GL-00E01567-6 Semi-annual report April 2025 Page 123 of 205 of data was the Great Lakes Coastal Wetland Monitoring Program (including data from 2011 to 2022).
+The associated manuscript has been accepted for publication in Ecosphere.